-ANT 1/MAIN and CableCARDTM (models WD-57731 and WD-65731)
+ANT 1/MAIN and CableCARDTM

 Use ANT 1/MAIN to receive premium subscription cable TV service authorized by the CableCARD[TM] access card.
 The CableCARD access card is provided by your local cable company.
 ANT 2/AUX can continue to receive over-the-air or non-scrambled cable signals when ANT 1 is used for CableCARD[TM] service.